MirisWisdom/Albumin/README.md

 Download [the latest release from here](https://github.com/yumiris/Gunloader/releases/latest), and also make sure you have the dependencies you need installed.
 See below for further information!

 ## Dependencies

+Download whichever dependency you need for your use-case:

 - [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) for downloading videos (`youtube-dl` can also be used)
 - [`ffmpeg`](https://www.ffmpeg.org/) for audio & cover art extraction